 Therapy Programs of Behavioral Medicine

-It is a response-based therapy that helps an individual to acquire new positive behaviors that either decrease the severity of or eradicate mental conditions such as addiction, anxiety, phobias, and obsessive-compulsive disorder.
+It is a response-based therapy that helps individuals acquire new positive behaviors that either decrease the severity of or eradicate mental conditions such as addiction, anxiety, phobias, and obsessive-compulsive disorder.
 It has two basic techniques.

 - Classical conditioning: This principle of behavior therapy is normally known as applied behavioral analysis, which employs several methods to attain a change in behavior.

-- Flooding: Flooding is commonly known as extended exposure treatment, and has beem found effective for phobias and anxiety.
+- Flooding: Flooding is commonly known as extended exposure treatment and has been effective for phobias and anxiety.
 For example, if an individual is afraid of dogs, he is exposed to dogs for long periods to reduce the intensity of the fear.

-- Aversion therapy: This method makes use of substances or techniques that produce an antagonistic effect to unwanted behaviors in many ways.
+- Aversion therapy uses substances or techniques that produce an antagonistic effect on unwanted behaviors in many ways.
 For example, some medications produce side effects such as nausea, vomiting, and severe headaches when ingested along with alcohol.
 These medications are sometimes prescribed for alcohol addicts as a means of helping them to give up the undesirable alcoholism behavior as a result of the adverse reactions caused by the drug-alcohol binding.

 - Operant conditioning: This theory has given rise to the following schemes for the management of behavior:

-- Reinforcement concept: The therapist either rewards an individual as a result of a desired behavior change or imposes a penalty for not altering the undesirable behavior.
+- Reinforcement concept: The therapist either rewards an individual due to the desired behavior change or imposes a penalty for not altering the undesirable behavior.

-- Modeling: A good behavioral model is fixed as the target to which an individual is to aim in order to get rid of an unwanted behavior.
+- Modeling: A good behavioral model is fixed as the target to which individual aims to get rid of unwanted behavior.
 The model might be a therapist or any other person close to the patient.

-- Extinction: This theory suggests that reduction in anxiety results by repeated encounters with anxiety-raising situations without unpleasant results.
+- Extinction: This theory suggests that anxiety reduction results from repeated encounters with anxiety-raising situations without unpleasant results.